rynd/fuzzy-broccoli/README.md

 # fuzzy-broccoli
-This is not an ordinary greens.
+This is not our ordinary greens.